 Thus always remember to keep your garage door opener in the house.
-Never open the garage door from outside and keep the remote inside in a secure location.
+Never open the garage door from the outside and keep the remote inside in a secure location.

 If you still want to open the door from the outside, remember to use a keypad and never, ever open it in front of delivery men, the mailman or anybody else you don’t personally know.
 Secure it with an extra padlock if you are going out of town.

 Also, consider having a dog and make him a kennel right in front of the garage.
-It doesn’t have to be a huge German shepherd, it just has to be a dog which barks a lot and makes a lot of noise whenever snoopy strangers stumble by.
+It doesn’t have to be a huge German shepherd, it just has to be a dog that barks a lot and makes a lot of noise whenever snoopy strangers stumble by.

 Have a security system

-Your home security system should encompass everything from fire safety, to gas leaks to breaking and entering.
+Your home security system should encompass everything from fire safety to gas leaks to breaking and entering.
 Smoke and gas detectors should be placed in every room of the house.
 These detectors should send off a warning to you and the local fire department.